xitrum-framework/xitrum-doc/guide/scopes.rst

 Session
 -------

+Session storing, restoring, encrypting etc. is done automatically by Xitrum.
+You don't have to mess with them.

 In your actions, you can use ``session``.
 It is an instance of ``scala.collection.mutable.Map[String, Any]``.
 Things in ``session`` must be serializable.